gweinz/myCache/README.md

-# Distributed Cache in C
+# Threaded Cache in C

-Side project I built to strengthen my skills and fundamentals in lower level programming using as few libraries as possible.
-The following code produces a simple implementation of a multithreaded Cache built in C. The Server is in the Unix domain and takes an address to begin.
-The server then accepts GET or DEL requests followeed by a KEY over the connection to either retrieve an item from the Cache or adds it to the Cache if there is a miss - one can also invalidate an entry into the Cache with the DEL command.

-Client is written in Python for simplicity sake.
+A multithreaded cache built from scratch in C. The queue (which I denoted capped queue) takes a capacity and so does the hash map to emulate a finite amount of storage for a cache.
+Both were written from scratch to demonstrate the core implementations of these ubiquitous data structures.

+To compile run:
+gcc -o ./exe/mycache server.c cache.c

+The executable takes any pathname as an argument for the Unix connection.

+-> ./exe/mycache TEST

+Will open a socket to listen for connections over TEST on the Unix domain.
+The python client script shows how to connect simply.

+The server only accepts GET or DEL commands followed by a KEY to retrieve or invalidate keys from a Cache.
+At the moment this lacks the ability to store actual data beyond the keys however that will be implemented soon.